AronRynkiewicz/leaf_classificator/README.md

 * skimage

 # Data
-Classificator was trained and evaluated on [subset](https://github.com/AronRynkiewicz/leaf_classificator/tree/master/leafsnap-subset1) of [Leafsnap Dataset](http://leafsnap.com/dataset/).
+Classificator was trained and evaluated on a [subset](https://github.com/AronRynkiewicz/leaf_classificator/tree/master/leafsnap-subset1) of the [Leafsnap Dataset](http://leafsnap.com/dataset/).

 # Description
 First part of app processes images to extract features from them.
 Second part consists of selecting best classificator, tuning it's parameters and selecting vital features from the dataset.